We spent the Christmas/New Years holidays at the boat so that is the beginning of the 2010 updates.

 Browning Harbor 31.75 from Sea Otter Cove

 Left there about 9 AM with the low tide.
 Grabbed our crab pot & only had sea stars.
 We've been skunked ever since we left Nanaimo.
 We put just pellets in those pots.
 Maybe we should give up on these stinky fish I got.
 No prawns.
-BUT on a better note - we're here on Quatsino Sound. & there's tons of territory to explore here.
+BUT on a better note we're here on Quatsino Sound.
+There's tons of territory to explore here.
 We sailed most of the day.
-It was so nice - 10 - 15 knots of wind & just tooled along about 4 knots.
-The first thing I saw was whales spouting! & Carl said they were Grey Whales/ Humpbacks!
+It was so nice 10 - 15 knots of wind & just tooled along about 4 knots.
+The first thing I saw was whales spouting!
+Carl said they were Grey Whales or Humpbacks!
 It was so pretty their breath in the morning rays.
 The sea was quite calm.
-At the end of the day it wasn't - BUT no biggie since we were running WITH the sea rather than against it.
+At the end of the day it wasn't BUT no biggie since we were running WITH the sea rather than against it.
 The other HUGE thing was that we were SAILING.
 When you're under motor power its way horrible because you're not flowing with nature.
 When we did Cape Scott we motored, & we were against 18 knots of south wind - YUCK!
-Today, just as rough as the other day at the end - huge swells with wind wave on top, BUT we were sailing with it.
+Today, just as rough as the other day at the end huge swells with wind wave on top, BUT we were sailing with it.
 But now we're inside a sound & it's quiet.
-We went way up an inlet we never saw anyone - THEN after we anchored, someone came in & anchored right next to us!
-Oh well… & just as we got situated, the rain came.
+We went way up an inlet we never saw anyone.
+After we anchored, someone came in & anchored right next to us!
+Oh well.
+Just as we got situated, the rain came.
 BUT no biggie.
 We're here BUT we need to re anchor because it's too shallow.
 BUMMER.